tableless/tableless-old-wp/wp-content/plugins/sendgrid-email-delivery-simplified/readme.txt

 == Upgrade notice ==

+= 1.10.3 =
+* Add option to configure text version using setText() function from the header
+* Tested up to 4.7
 = 1.10.2 =
 * Add options to configure subscription widget form (labels, padding) = 1.10.1 =